-St. Louis Prostitution Lawyers
+St. Louis Prostitution LawyerRequest Free Consultation

 If you have been accused of prostitution or promoting prostitution, it is important that you take legal action in your defense immediately.
-The consequences upon conviction are severe, but our experienced defense attorneys at Miller & Hine will do our best to help you combat your charges.
+The consequences upon conviction are severe, but our experienced St. Louis defense lawyers at Miller & Hine will do our best to help you combat your charges.
 When you work with one of our lawyers, you can expect to work with all four of us.
 We often do not accept plea deals from the prosecution at the first opportunity.
 Instead, we will fight to get your charges dropped or dismissed – even if it means going to trial – as we value your reputation and freedom as much as you do.

 What Is Considered an Act of Prostitution?

 Under Mo.
 Rev. Stat. § § 567.010, 567.020, prostitution involves prohibited acts of engaging, offering, or agreeing to sexual conduct (or any sexual touching to arouse) with another individual in exchange for money or something of value.
 Prostitution might occur in a variety of ways, such as streetwalking, high-class escorts, or even brothels.
 Additionally, a person can be convicted even if no sexual conduct actually occurred.

 Note that individuals who “buy” sex will not be charged under Missouri’s prostitution laws but under its solicitation laws.